yanrocklu/react-display-movie/README.md

 The application uses 2 levels nested components:
 * Header - A header that displays app title
-* MovieContainer - The root conrainer component that manages state for all children components.
+* MovieTilesContainer - The root conrainer component that manages state for all children components.
 It is uses _axio_ to connect to Firebase database.
 * MovieList - A list of movies
 * MovieTile - A tile to dispaly movie details